Stories of Your Life and Others

-Stories of Your Life and Others is a collection of short stories by American writer Ted Chiang originally published in 2002 by Tor Books.
+Stories of Your Life and Others is a collection of science fiction and fantasy short stories by American writer Ted Chiang published in 2002 by Tor Books.
 It collects Chiang's first eight stories.
 All of the stories except "Liking What You See: A Documentary" were previously published individually elsewhere.

+The collection won the Locus Award for Best Collection in 2003.

 It was reprinted in 2016 as Arrival to coincide with the adaptation of "Story of Your Life" as the film Arrival.
 Chiang's second collection, Exhalation: Stories was released in 2019.